A Cutting-plane and Benders' Decomposition Algorithm for Two-Stage Distributionally Robust Convex programs: Introduction

 \subsection{Contributions of this paper}

-This paper makes the following contributions: \begin{itemize} \item A cutting-plane algorithm is established for solving a general mixed-integer convex program (Section~\ref{sec:alg-micp}).
-It is proved that the algorithm can identify an optimal solution of the MICP in finitely many iterations with finitely many cutting planes (Section~\ref{sec:convg-analy}).
-To the best of our knowledge, this is the first formal proof of finitely convergence of the cutting-plane algorithm for solving a general MICP. \item A decomposition algorithm is developed for solving \eqref{opt:micp-xy}.
-A novel aspect of this algorithm is an oracle that develops a parametric cut that is added to the master problem in the decomposition algorithm (Section~\ref{sec:decomp-cut-plane}). \item The cutting-plane algorithm is applied to solve a family of distributionally-robust two-stage stochastic mixed-integer convex programs where the first stage decision variables are pure binary.
-(Section~\ref{sec:cut-plane-two-stage-convex-prog}). \end{itemize} Section~\ref{sec:num} illustrates the decomposition algorithm using a numerical example.
+This paper makes the following contributions: \begin{itemize} \item A cutting-plane algorithm is developed for solving a general mixed-integer convex program (MICP) (Section~\ref{sec:alg-micp}).
+It is proved that the algorithm can identify an optimal solution of MICP in finitely many iterations with finitely many cutting planes (Section~\ref{sec:convg-analy}).
+To the best of our knowledge, this is the first formal proof of finite convergence of a cutting-plane algorithm for solving a general MICP. \item A decomposition algorithm is developed for solving \eqref{opt:micp-xy}.
+A novel aspect of this algorithm is an oracle that develops a parametric cut that is added to the master problem in the decomposition algorithm (Section~\ref{sec:decomp-cut-plane}).
+This decomposition algorithm is further generalized to solve a family of distributionally robust two-stage stochastic {mixed-integer} convex programs (Section~\ref{sec:cut-plane-two-stage-convex-prog}). \item For practical implementation, a cutting-plane algorithm often needs to be coupled with a branch-and-bound technique.
+Therefore, we combined the cut generation and the branch-and-bound method to develop a linearize-branch-and-union algorithm that is more suitable for implementation (Section~\ref{sec:decomp-branch-union}). \item The main algorithms developed in this paper were implemented and tested to solve a family of two-stage stochastic and distributionally-robust mixed-integer convex programs with pure-binary first-stage decision variables and mixed-integer second-stage decision variables (Section~\ref{sec:num_exp}).
+Computational results indicate that, within a 12-hour time limit in a two-stage stochastic setting, our algorithm achieves an optimality gap of less than 5\%, whereas Gurobi exceeds 17\%. \item We provide an analysis of our methods for the case where the convex-optimization oracle can only solve convex programs to a desired accuracy (Section~\ref{sec:micp-epsilon}). \end{itemize}

+We demonstrate the organization of this paper in Table~\ref{tab:organization} and use the following notations throughout the next sections.